-The manufacturing industry in the United States has experienced a resurgence over the past decade, leading to substantial growth in manufacturing sector jobs and new motor vehicle production.
-As demand for and adoption of electric vehicles (EVs) has grown, Blink Charging continues to lead the charge by contributing to U.S. domestic manufacturing and creating a sustainable future through the expansion of EV infrastructure.
+The industrial sector in the United States has experienced a resurgence over the past decade, leading to substantial growth in manufacturing sector jobs and new motor vehicle production.
+As demand for and adoption of electric vehicles (EVs) has grown, Blink Charging continues to lead the charge by contributing to U.S. domestic production and creating a sustainable future through the expansion of EV infrastructure.
 Here’s what you need to know.

 U.S. Manufacturing: From Decline to Growth

-From a high in the late 1970s, U.S. manufacturing jobs significantly declined over the next thirty years.
-Since 2010, however, manufacturing employment has steadily grown, only briefly interrupted by the COVID-19 pandemic.
-The U.S. manufacturing industry has continued to experience strong recovery and growth, with manufacturing employment surpassing pre-pandemic levels in 2024, reaching nearly 13 million workers.
-In response to the pandemic’s impact on foreign supply chains and geopolitical tensions, increases in private and public sector investment have spurred additional growth in domestic manufacturing jobs, with the benefits of such investment set to materialize fully in the coming decade.
+From a peak in the late 1970s, U.S. industrial employment significantly declined over the next thirty years.
+Since 2010, however, job growth in the sector has steadily increased, only briefly interrupted by the COVID-19 pandemic.
+The industry has continued to recover strongly, with employment surpassing pre-pandemic levels in 2024, reaching nearly 13 million workers.
+In response to the pandemic’s impact on foreign supply chains and ongoing geopolitical tensions, increased investment from both the private and public sectors has fueled further domestic job creation, with the full benefits of this momentum expected to unfold in the coming decade.

 U.S. Motor Vehicle Production and the Rise of EVs

-Investments in the EV industry have contributed to the resurgence in American vehicle manufacturing jobs in recent years.
+Investments in the EV industry have played a key role in the resurgence of American vehicle-related employment in recent years.
 According to the latest U.S. Energy & Employment Report, in 2023:

 Overall motor vehicle jobs grew by 2.8%,